Alpha (2019 film)

-Alpha is a 2019 Bangladeshi fantasy crime drama film starring Alamgir Kabir, Doyel Mash and ATM Shamsuzzaman in lead roles.
+Alpha (Bengali: আলফা) is a 2019 Bangladeshi fantasy crime drama film starring Alamgir Kabir, Doyel Mash and ATM Shamsuzzaman in lead roles.
 It is the third direction of Nasiruddin Yousuff.
 The film was released on 26 April 2019.
 It was the submission of Bangladesh to the 92nd Academy Awards for the Academy Award for Best Foreign Language Film, but was not nominated.

 Synopsis

 The film tells the story of a rickshaw painter, Alpha.
-He saw disharmony of the society.
-He had to struggle to with the condition of concrete jungle.
+He saw disharmony of the society and had to struggle with the condition of a concrete jungle.